Srinu7358/devops-july-2026/Day1/README.md

 Start the service in Terminal 1
 ```
+# The command below will ensure the new and existing service configurations are re-loaded
 sudo systemctl daemon-reload

+# The command below will ensure, the next time the linux machine is rebooted, this service will be started automatic
 sudo systemctl enable tomcat9

+# In the current session, though we enabled the service we need manually start the service
 sudo systemctl start tomcat9

+# Command below, tells you current status of the service
 sudo systemctl status tomcat9
 ```